The Cost of Working Together

 Transaction cost economics explains why coordination challenges get worse as companies grow.
 Coase showed that organizations exist where internal coordination costs equal external market costs.
 As firms grow, internal costs rise.
 More meetings.
 More approvals.
 More negotiations.
 More monitoring.

-But Harmonizers do more than make coordination cheaper.
-They serve a dual function.
+But harmonizer thinking does more than make coordination cheaper.
+It serves a dual function.

-First, they reduce transaction costs by creating mechanisms that approximate what markets do.
+First, it reduces transaction costs by creating mechanisms that approximate what markets do.
 Shadow prices reveal relative value.
 Shared success metrics align incentives.
-Information gathering systems pull together distributed knowledge.
+Information aggregation systems synthesize distributed knowledge.
 Reputation systems enable cooperation.

-Second, and more importantly, they redesign the internal rules of the game.
-They build new operating structures that make it possible for operators, refiners, and creators to reinforce each other’s work rather than compete for resources in a world where yesterday’s business may be different than tomorrow’s.
+Second, and more importantly, it redesigns the internal rules of the game.
+It builds new operating structures that make it possible for operators, refiners, and creators to reinforce each other’s work rather than compete for resources.

-The competitive advantage goes to organizations that understand Harmonizers not as coordinators who manage existing systems, but as builders of new ones.
+The competitive advantage goes to organizations that understand harmonizer thinking not as coordination management, but as system building.
 The economic value isn’t found in making collaboration cost less.
 It’s making the firm capable of strategies that competitors with inferior systems cannot execute.